Skip to main content

 CLI tokens

 Long-lived bearer tokens used by crewship CLI invocations and CI agents.
 Tokens are minted once, only the SHA-256 hash is stored, and the raw value is returned exactly once in the create response — the rest of the surface returns metadata only.
-Token format: crewship_cli_ + 40 hex chars (20 random bytes).
-IsCLIToken is the helper the auth middleware uses to detect this prefix before falling through to JWE validation.
+Token format: crewship_cli_ + 64 hex chars (32 random bytes, 256-bit entropy).
+ADMIN-tier tokens carry the crewship_admin_ prefix instead.
+IsCLIToken is the helper the auth middleware uses to detect either prefix before falling through to JWE validation.

 POST /api/v1/auth/cli-token